-Norfolk Public Schools expects to receive \$399 million in FY 2024 to support the operation of the school division.
-This represents an increase of \$15.7 million (4.1%) from the FY 2023 budget.
+Norfolk Public Schools expects to receive \$401.3 million in FY2024 to support the operation of the school division.
+This represents an increase of \$18.0 million (4.7%) from the FY2023 budget.
 As a public school system in the Commonwealth of Virginia, our funding is from two major sources: the Commonwealth and the City of Norfolk.
 Funding from the federal government and other local sources make up the additional sources of revenue.

-State Revenues (\$232.7 million)
+State Revenues (\$239.6 million)

-The Fiscal Year 2024 budget is based on the General Assembly's adopted 2022-2024 Biennial Budget.
+The Fiscal Year 2024 budget is based on the Governor's proposed 2022-2024 Biennial Budget.

-State funds, which account for \$232.7 million or 58.3% of the total budget, are made up of:
+State funds, which account for \$239.6 million or 59.7% of the total budget, are made up of:

-- Standards of Quality (SOQ) funds, which include basic aid, sales tax, fringe benefit funds, special education, and vocational education allotments.
+- Standards of Quality (SOQ) funds, which include basic aid, sales tax, fringe benefit funds, special education, vocational education, etc.

 - Lottery-funded programs, and

-- Incentive and categorical state funds.
+- Incentive and categorical state funds

-SOQ funding level is determined by two major variables:
+The SOQ funding level is determined by two major variables:

 - Average Daily Membership (ADM) the number of students in the district - Composite Index a sliding scale from 0 to 0.8.
 The higher the number, the higher the local share.
-Norfolk's composite index for FY 2024 is .3064, which means the locality is responsible for 30.64% of the basic instructional program as defined by the Commonwealth of Virginia.
+Norfolk's composite index for FY2024 is .3064, which means the locality is responsible for 30.64% of the basic instructional program as defined by the Commonwealth of Virginia.
 The state is responsible for 69.36% of the costs.

-Given that SOQ funding is directly tied to ADM, changes in enrollment have significant budgetary implications (fewer students equates to less funding).
-As enrollment numbers change, fewer state resources are available for the school division.
-State funding estimates are based on student membership (enrollment) projections for next year.
-If actual student membership falls below budget estimates, the division will need to address associated revenue shortfalls.
-The FY 2024 budget is based on an ADM of 25,063 students (grades K through 12).
+Given that SOQ funding is directly tied to ADM, changes in enrollment have significant budgetary implications (less students = less funding).
+As enrollment numbers change, so do the resources that we have available for the educational system.
+This impact is particularly acute given that current year data is used to calculate current funding, which means that the district needs to address any revenue shortfalls during the year in order to balance its books.
+The FY2024 budget is based on an ADM of 25,063 students' kindergarten through twelfth grade.

-State sales tax revenue is provided by the 1.125% educational portion of the state sales tax that is distributed to all school districts (another 0.125% is dedicated to the state portion of basic aid).
+State sales tax revenues represent 1.125% of the educational component of the tax that is distributed to all school districts (another 0.125% is dedicated to the state portion of basic aid).
 All statewide revenue is pooled and allocated based on the number of students that school divisions have in their systems.

-Lottery funds represent funding received from the state lottery system.
+Lottery funds represent funding received from the state, that is a portion of profits made on the lottery system.
 These funds are not guaranteed and are dependent upon lottery receipts.
-Other state revenues encompass a myriad of state assistance in the areas of technology, career and technical education, primary class size, etc.
+Other state revenues encompass a myriad of state assistance in the areas of technology, vocational education, primary class size, etc.

-City Revenue (\$155.7 million)
+City Revenue (\$152.4 million)